 Blueberry Buttermilk Pancakes

-- 1 cup (120 grams) all-purpose flour
+- 1 ½ cups all-purpose flour (195 grams)

 - ¼ cup granulated sugar (50 grams)

 - 1 tablespoon baking powder

 - ½ teaspoon baking soda

 - ½ teaspoon salt

-- 1/8 teaspoon ground cinnamon
+- ¼ teaspoon ground cinnamon

 - 2 cups buttermilk , well-shaken

 - 2 large eggs